Erin Schuman

 Erin Margaret Schuman, born May 15, 1963, in California, US, is a neurobiologist who studies neuronal synapses.
 She is currently a Director at the Max Planck Institute for Brain Research.
+She is scheduled to take up her role as Director of the UCL Queen Square Institute of Neurology in January 2027.

 Career

 Erin Schuman attended the University of Southern California (USC), where she received her B.A. in Psychology (1985).
 She continued her education to obtain a Ph.D. in Neuroscience from Princeton University (1990).
-She conducted postdoctoral research from 1990–1993 in Daniel V. Madison’s lab in the Molecular and Cellular Physiology Department at Stanford University.
+She conducted postdoctoral research from 1990 to 1993 in Daniel V. Madison's lab in the Molecular and Cellular Physiology Department at Stanford University.
 From there, Schuman was recruited to join the faculty in the Division of Biology at the California Institute of Technology where she moved up the ranks from Assistant to Full Professor.
 During this time, she was also appointed investigator at the Howard Hughes Medical Institute.
 In 2009, she was recruited as the Director of Max Planck Institute for Brain Research in Frankfurt am Main, Germany, at which she holds her current position.